monster-js/monster-js/docs/main-concept/styling.md

 # Styling

-This document describes the styling conventions and mechanisms used in Weco JS applications.
-Weco JS provides flexibility with both global and component-based styles, ensuring maintainability and modularity in your projects.
+This document describes the styling conventions and mechanisms used in Monster JS applications.
+Monster JS provides flexibility with both global and component-based styles, ensuring maintainability and modularity in your projects.

 ## Global Styles